 There are plenty of cases where someone has turned success in one field into success in another by using the reputation and connections they gained.
 For instance, Sheryl Sandberg started in consulting, then worked in the Treasury, and is now COO at Facebook.

-The best example of this we know might be Niel Bowerman.
+A great example we know is Niel Bowerman.
 He really cared about climate advocacy while at university.
-This motivated him to improve his skills, his motivation brought him in contact with great people, and that led to impressive achievements, such as founding a think tank.
+This motivated him to improve his advocacy skills, and brought him in contact with great people, which led to impressive achievements, such as founding a think tank.
 Today, however, he works on other risks to the future, like pandemics rather than climate change.
-He was able to transfer his success into another area.
+He was able to transfer his skills, reputation and connections into another area.

 “I watched 80,000 Hours' videos online, staying up well past my bedtime, and it was one of the most formative evenings of my life.”

 As we saw in our article on job satisfaction, doing what contributes is a good strategy both for helping others and being personally satisfied.
 As we’ve seen, it also turns out to be a good strategy for building career capital.
 If you try to do what’s most important for the world, you’ll learn skills that are useful for helping others, gain impressive achievements, and make the right connections.